nestybox/sysbox/docs/user-guide/security.md

 Linux kernel, Sysbox will fail to launch containers and issue an error such as [this one](troubleshoot.md#ubuntu-shiftfs-module-not-present).

-Note that shiftfs is present in Ubuntu Desktop and Server editions, but likely not present in Ubuntu cloud editions.
+Note that shiftfs is present in Ubuntu Desktop and Server editions, but is not present in RHEL, Fedora, and CentOS.
+Also, Ubuntu cloud editions don't carry shiftfs either, but given that it's a Ubuntu kernel it's fairly easy to [build shiftfs and install it](https://github.com/toby63/shiftfs-dkms).

-### Common vs Exclusive Userns ID Mappings
+## Common vs Exclusive Userns ID Mappings

 The Sysbox Community Edition (Sysbox-CE) uses a common user-ID mapping for all system containers.
 In other words, the root user in all containers is mapped to